 In recent years, Taiwanese cinema has seen an upsurge on the festival circuit, but while gaining many international plaudits, it has developed a reputation for often being narratively impenetrable.
 This is evident with Hou Hsiao-hsien’s The Assassin, which drew praise for its sumptuous imagery and detractors bemoaning its near-incomprehensible plot.
 Tsai Ming-liang has attracted similar remarks over his career, but The Hole is easily one of his most accessible works to date.
 Set in an ambiguous future, the film centres on an unnamed man (Lee Kang-sheng) and his downstairs neighbour (Yang Kuei-Mei) who reside in a rundown building complex.
 The two live isolated existences, but are forced to confront each other when a shoddy plumbing job causes a hole to appear between their respective apartments.
 With a story exploring themes of voyeurism and estrangement, it’d be easy to mistake this for a depressing watch, but the drama is injected with surreal moments of black comedy, including some wonderful fantasy musical sequences set to the songs of the Mandopop icon Grace Chang.
 It’s familiar yet distinct, dour yet vibrant, melancholic yet hopeful – it is Tsai at his manic, brilliant best.

 Hate to sound like a “arthouse” snob and always pick the more obscure option, but Tsai is a genius and I have no qualms in calling this a masterpiece.
-His Hole is the best Hole.
+The Hole (1998) is the best Hole.

 Winner: The Hole (1998)